Keyboard shortcuts

 This process continues until the contour is complete, forming either an outer or inner contour.

-By following this approach, outer contours are extracted in a clockwise direction, while inner contours are extracted in a counterclockwise direction.
+By following this approach, outer contours are extracted in a counter-clockwise direction, while inner contours are extracted in a clockwise direction.

 Define Contour